powercodeacademy/phase-3-control-flow-loops/README.md

 ## Instructions

 Time to get some practice!
 Write your code in the `looping.rb` file.
-Run `learn test` to check your work.
+Run `bin/rspec` to check your work.
 Your goal is to practice using control flow in Ruby to familiarize yourself with the syntax.
 There is a JavaScript version of the solution for each of these deliverables in the `js/index.js` file you can look at (but if you want an extra challenge, try solving them in Ruby without